sebastianruder/NLP-progress/README.md

 - Semi-supervised learning
 - Frame-semantic parsing (FrameNet full-sentence analysis)

+### Exporting into a structured format

+You can extract all the data into a structured, machine-readable JSON format with parsed tasks, descriptions and SOTA tables.

+The instructions are in [structured/README.md](structured/README.md).

 ### Instructions for building the site locally

 Instructions for building the website locally using Jekyll can be found [here](jekyll_instructions.md).